 In Fiction: They are often found in characters.

-For example, Maddie was being bullied so she didn’t want to go to school because she was being bullied.
+For example: Maddie didn’t want to go to school because she was being bullied.

-The effect is she didn’t want to go to school.
+The effect is Maddie didn’t want to go to school.

 The cause is a disagreement over taxes.

 Below you will see a fun example using the Nursery Rhyme, Little Miss Muffet.
 Also show cause and effect in other books.